 As it says below, novels need to be double-spaced.
 That’s just the way it’s done.
 So do it.

-MORE: Struggling with your prose?
+Struggling with your prose and making common writing errors?
 Then check out 8 Ways To Jump Start Your Novel’s Description.

 3) Apostrophe Confusion

 This error is probably Numero Uno in the spec pile, whether I’m reading screenplays, pitch material or novels.
 This is a real shame, because it’s actually easy to get a handle on this, if you’re disciplined (that’s the bad news).
 The good news is, there are plenty of strategies to deal with apostrophe confusion and even cure yourself altogether.

 It’s NOT difficult to see why apostrophes cause so much confusion.
 There are three main ways these slippery little sods can cause headaches for writers: contractions, plurals and possessives.